NetApp/FSxN-Samples/Solutions/EKS-logs-to-ELK/README.md

 ```
 helm install trident-resources ./trident-resources -n trident
 ```
-:bulb: **NOTE:** If this command fails (e.g. because you hadn't created the `vector` namespace first), it still creates a secret under the 'trident' namespace that must deleted before re-running the command.
+:bulb: **NOTE:** If this command fails, it still creates a secret under the 'trident' namespace that must deleted before re-running the command.
 You might see an "cannot re-use a name that is still in use" error when trying to re-run it.
 Use `kubectl get secrets -n trident` to get the name of the secret, it will look something like `sh.helm.release.v1.trident-resources.v1` and delete it using `kubectl delete secret <secret-name> -n trident`.

 Verify that FSxN has been successfully connected to the backend:
 ```